 So where are the best places to stay in Cartagena’s Bocagrande neighbourhood?
 Let’s check them out…

 For backpackers: Unfortunately there aren’t any well-rated hostels in Bocagrande, therefore it’s not a fantastic area for backpackers to rest their heads.
 Stick to the walled city and Getsemaní.

 For glam-packers: Oz Hoteloffers reasonably-priced, beautiful accommodation with breakfast served up on the rooftop.

 For honeymooners: Enjoy an entire apartment to yourselves at Luxury Alojamientos Namaste, and when you’re bored of that, head down to the sizeable pool that overlooks the beach.

 For groups: Housing up to 16 people, this gorgeously-styled private housewith a pool is the perfect place for a larger group or family to enjoy their downtime in Bocagrande.
 If you’d prefer an apartment with a seafront balcony, this 9-bed Airbnb is absolutely tip-top.

 For ballers: Got far too much money to burn?
 Rent a luxury boat, obv.

-It’s not a complete write-off, though; this is a nice place to return to cool off after a long, hot day of pushing your way through mobs of sweaty tourists.
-You can be pretty safe in the knowledge that nothing around El Cabrero will ever become over-crowded!
+It’s not a complete write-off, though; this is a nice place to return to cool off after a long, hot day of pushing your way through mobs of sweaty tourists in Cartagena’s walled city.
+You can be pretty safe in the knowledge that since El Cabrero is not normally on the radars of people looking for the best places to stay in Cartagena, nothing around this area will ever become over-crowded!